Corps of Engineers expedites Muskegon Harbor dredging, could begin Friday

 |0

-This work, Corps of Engineers expedites Muskegon Harbor dredging, could begin Friday, by Carrie Fox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corps of Engineers expedites Muskegon Harbor dredging, could begin Friday, by William Dowell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT